rishabh547/rishabh547/README.md

 # Hi there, I'm Rishabh Kothari 👋
-## Currently a Third Year CS Undergrad and a Developer
+## Currently a Final Year CS Undergrad and a Developer